GitauHarrison/flask-google-reCaptcha-Integration/README.md

 * [flask-bootstrap](https://pythonhosted.org/Flask-Bootstrap/)
 * [python-dotenv](https://pypi.org/project/python-dotenv/)

-In order for us to install all these packages and the dependancies, it is recommended that you create a virtual environment to isolate your app from your system's ecosystem or possible future dependancies upgrade.
+In order for us to install all these packages and the dependancies, it is recommended that you create a virtual environment to isolate your app from your computer's ecosystem or possible future dependancies upgrade.

 We will use `pip` to install all our dependancies.
 Learn what `pip` is [here](https://pypi.org/project/pip/).